 The Character Animation program supports animation that focuses on character development and narrative storytelling.
 The faculty admissions committee seeks portfolios that show evidence of strong, creative life drawing skills, artistic originality, and the potential to tell stories and develop characters using sequential imagery.
 The committee values artwork that reveals a unique and imaginative voice showcasing the applicant's artistic interests and conceptual abilities.
 We welcome a range of creative work, including drawings and other traditional artwork, 2D digital art, and computer graphics (CG).
 Please view the specific Portfolio Requirements listed below.

 The Program in Character Animation requires a physical sketchbook be submitted by mail.
-Observational drawings and other work should be submitted using our online portfolio submission system.
+Observational and life drawings and other work should be submitted using our online portfolio submission system.
 Both the mailed sketchbook and the online submissions are due by the application deadline.
+The application deadline is not a postmark deadline.
+For the fullest consideration an application, sketchbook and online portfolio must be received by CalArts by the application deadline.
 Please view the Submission Format section below.

 Application Portfolio Requirements:

 Part I: Observational Figure / Life Drawings (minimum 15 drawings - see submission format below):